magnet-tn/dwa15-fall2016-notes/03_Laravel/10_Controllers.md

 ## Aside: REST
-The idea of Resource Controllers comes from a design pattern called REST (**REpresentational State Transfer (REST)**), which is common to web applications.
+The idea of Resource Controllers comes from a design pattern called REST (**REpresentational State Transfer**), which is common to web applications.

 There are lots of fancy explanations for REST, but it can be boiled down to this: